nkong1/wecc-h2-demand/README.md

 1) For on-road transport, this percentage is the percent decarbonization of projected fuel use (gasoline for LD, diesel for HD).
 2) For industry, this percentage is the percent decarbonization of projected fuel-use for high-temp combustion, excluding fuel used for hydrogen production.
-3) For existing hydroegn demand, this percentage is the percent decarbonization of existing hydrogen demand, which is currently served almost entirely by steam methane reforming.

 Note: The LD on-road transport category is defined as gasoline vehicles, and the HD on-road transport category is defined as diesel-powered vehicles.